Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. amylose
+Drop Your Choice Here 1. chitin

-Drop Your Choice Here 2. amylopectin
+Drop Your Choice Here 2. glycogen

-Drop Your Choice Here 4. chitin
+Drop Your Choice Here 4. amylose

-Drop Your Choice Here 5. cellulose
+Drop Your Choice Here 5. amylopectin

 Drag one of the choices below:

-Determining Monosaccharide Classes from Fischer Projections
+Monosaccharide Classes from Fischer Projections

 Fischer classification problem